What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Menstrual cycle syncing is a concept that refers to adapting your diet, exercise, personal and professional life based on your menstrual phases.

 So, why is cycle syncing important?
-When we are in harmony with our natural cycle phases, we can get the most out of our time and energy: a more enjoyable and healthier lifestyle.
-Anyone with a regular cycle who doesn’t use hormonal birth control can benefit from adapting their life to these phases.
+When we’re in harmony with our natural cycle phases, we may be able to use our time and energy more intentionally.
+A more enjoyable and healthier lifestyle.
+Many people with a regular cycle who don’t use hormonal birth control may find it helpful to adapt their routines to these phases.

-However, birth control pills work by introducing specific hormones throughout the month to stop ovulation, which prevents the natural cycle from occurring.
-Because of this, those using hormonal birth control won’t experience the natural rhythms and hormone shifts that cycle syncing relies on.
-Because these methods regulate hormones artificially to prevent ovulation.
+However, the pills introduce synthetic hormones throughout the month to stop ovulation, which means you no longer have a natural ovulatory cycle.
+Because of this, those using hormonal birth control don’t experience the same natural rhythms and hormone shifts that cycle syncing is based on.

 So, how should you adapt to cycle syncing?